-Jayne, Niki and Elky travelled to Värmland in May 2016 the first part of the trip was doing the 50km version of our Canoe Tours on Klarälven (doing the normal 4-day route over 3 days).
+Jayne, Niki and Elky travelled to Värmland in May, and the first part of the trip was doing the 50km version of our Canoe Tours on Klarälven (doing the normal 4-day route over 3 days).

 The Kläralven is a wide steady flowing river (usually at around 2kmh) which meanders through the Värmland region in Sweden.
 This canoe trip is bookable as a 4 or 7 day trip and ideal for families, beginners or for those looking for a relaxing canoe trip.